carmenbianca/Obeesdoo/beesdoo_product/readme/DESCRIPTION.rst

   The only editable field is Purchase Price.
   Through "Action > Adapt Sales Price", the user can, on the selected products, adapt the Sales Price according to the Suggested Price.
+- Allow searching a product given the product reference of the main seller (also known as the `product_code` of the `product.supplierinfo` object).

 Please note that this model makes assumptions when computing the suggested price: